Michigan mechanic license and insurance requirements

 Michigan mechanic license requirements

-You do not need to meet any work experience requirements in order to become a certified MI mechanic.
+You do not need to meet any work experience requirements to become a certified automotive service technician in MI.
 However, your application will require the following information:

 • Number of months of vehicle mechanic education or training you have received